 The Campus Life Fee supports programs and facilities that enhance the student experience and promote the quality of campus life.
 The university is dedicated to providing quality campus life programs and services that support student academic success and personal development.
 Service and program opportunities in the Student Life area assist UB in recruiting and retaining top students, positioning them for life success after graduation and nurturing a connectedness to UB, resulting in enhanced alumni relations.

-Provide support to the offices of the Vice President for Student Life, Administration and Planning, and Marketing and Communication.
+Provide support to the offices of the Vice President for Student Life, Administration and Planning, Assessment and Research and Marketing and Communications.
 The Office of the Vice President provides overall leadership, vision and implementation of the Student Life mission.
-Administration and Planning provides support to the division in the areas of resource planning, and processing for the division of Student Life.
+Administration and Planning provides oversight and assistance for budgeting, financial planning, human resources and related areas throughout Student Life.
+Assessment and Research oversees major research initiatives, key data collection efforts and data analysis within Student Life.
 Marketing and Communications provides leadership and institutional-level guidance to the internal and external marketing initiatives within Student Life.
-Representing the division as a member of the university’s senior communicators group, we provide top level administrative marketing support while also engaging units through brand guidance, web integration, and communications solutions to meet the ever evolving needs of UB and our respective audiences.
+Representing the division as a member of the university’s senior communicators group, we provide top level administrative marketing support while also engaging units through brand guidance, web integration, social media support, environmental design enhancements, and communications solutions to meet the ever-evolving needs of UB and our respective audiences.

-The Career Services mission is to challenge students to see possibilities and seek opportunities in preparation for life after college.
+The Career Design Center mission is to challenge students to see possibilities and seek opportunities in preparation for life after college.

 Helping student veterans balance college life with student life goals.